 Pronominal object clitics in preverbal position are a hard nut to crack for Google Translate

 GT has greater trouble when the content of the sentence is slightly less frequent.
 For instance, Lo cerca la maestra ‘Him is seeking the teacher’ is stripped of its markedness in GT’s rendering in English—i.e., ‘The teacher is looking for him’.
-Preserving the subject-focus—e.g., “It’s the teacher that’s looking for him”—would require some syntactic liberties, and hence entail some risks.
+Preserving the agent-focus—e.g., “It’s the teacher that’s looking for him”—would require some syntactic liberties, and hence entail some risks.
 So, playing it safe is understandable.
 Our next step is checking the translation to some Romance languages that allow the same movement to preverbal position present in the original Italian sentence Lo cerca la maestra.
 Aside from GT, the sentence could be well translated into Romanian as Îl caută dăscăliţa, or into Spanish as Lo busca la profesora.
-In contrast, for both translations, GT returns the equivalents of the English translation—i.e., Profesorul îl caută and El profesor lo busca, again discarding the focus on the subject—unnecessarily in these cases, due to the overlap in the grammars.1
+In contrast, for both translations, GT returns the equivalents of the English translation—i.e., Profesorul îl caută and El profesor lo busca, again discarding the focus on the agent—unnecessarily in these cases, due to the overlap in the grammars.2

 Suggesting a better translation in Google Translate